Tasktix/Tasktix/docs/auth.md

 The Tasktix project uses [Better-Auth](https://www.better-auth.com/) to provide authentication services for the application.
 Better-Auth was chosen over Supabase or other alternatives because our database was setup as MySQL, and additionaly migrating to Postgres was deemed unnecessary.
 Better-Auth natively supports OAuth and two factor which are left as future updates.

->[!CAUTION]
+> [!CAUTION]
+>
-> Pulling up a previous Tasktix version to adopt Better-Auth includes breaking database changes, and will result in loss of User Accounts.
-This can be manually remediated by peforming the steps in the Database Updates section.
+> Pulling up a previous Tasktix version to adopt Better-Auth includes breaking database changes that require manual resolution.
+It also contains unavoidable password hashing changes and will result users losing the ability to sign in with their current account.

 Better Auth requires setting the following environment variables
 ```